sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

 It has been a while since I setup my [original router for my 25gbit internet connection](/posts/wiring-a-home-with-fiber).
-I decided it was time to upgrade but since I have some services running I did not want to be down for too long and decided to purchase some new hardware which would allow me to experiment with [VyOS](https://vyos.io/) without effecting my current setup.
+I decided it was time to upgrade but since I have some services running I did not want to be down for too long and purchased some new hardware which would allow me to experiment with [VyOS](https://vyos.io/) without effecting my current setup.

 <!--more-->

-There has been a lot of wirwin around the [MS-01](https://minisforumpc.eu/en/products/ms-01) since it came out about a year ago so I decided to purchase one.
-Additionly I purchased a used [Mellanox SFP28](https://www.nvidia.com/en-in/networking/ethernet/connectx-4-lx/) card from aliexpress.
+There has been a lot of talk around the [MS-01](https://minisforumpc.eu/en/products/ms-01) since it came out about a year ago, so I decided to purchase one.
+Additionly I purchased a cheap (CHF 42.-) used [Mellanox SFP28](https://www.nvidia.com/en-in/networking/ethernet/connectx-4-lx/) card from aliexpress.

 The following post contains specific types of configurations I needed and how I set those up.

 {{< admonition about "Init7 Discount" true >}}
 If you find this article useful and you are considering [Init7](https://www.init7.net/en/init7-empfehlen/) as your provider you can use my referral code "20700408098" to get CHF 111.- off hardware.